I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3d12umddi/ns-d3d12umddi-d3d12ddi_resource_allocation_info_0022.md

 ## Members

 `AdditionalDataAlignment`

 The additional data alignment.

 `AdditionalDataHeaderAlignment`

 The data alignment of the additional header.

+`AdditionalDataHeaderSize`

 `AdditionalDataSize`

 The additional data size.

 `Layout`

 The texture layout as a <a href="..\d3d12umddi\ne-d3d12umddi-d3d12ddi_texture_layout.md">D3D12DDI_TEXTURE_LAYOUT</a> value.

 `MipLevelSwizzleTransition`

 The MIP level for a swizzle transition.

 `PlaneSliceSwizzleTransition`

 The plane slice for a swizzle transition.

 `ResourceDataAlignment`

 The data alignment of the resource.

 `ResourceDataSize`

 The data size of  the resource.

 ## Requirements